kipnek/smokey/README.md

     pub payload: Option<Box<dyn Layer>>,
 }
 ```
 Layer is a trait object that gets implemented further down the line.
+Ever protocol it encapsulates
+implements the trait Layer

 ### Layers
 Every packet implements the layer trait, layer implements the ```Send``` marker